 How to amend board meeting minutes

-- Clarify the Changes: First, ensure you fully understand the necessary correction; if possible, speak with the person who identified the issue.
+Clarify the Changes: First, ensure you fully understand the necessary correction; if possible, speak with the person who identified the issue.
 Then cross-check your notes against the agenda and supporting handouts.
-In this case, you can easily correct simple spelling mistakes.
+In this case, you can quickly correct simple spelling mistakes.

-- Rewrite and Redistribute: Reopen the document to correct the mistake, then re-distribute the amended version back to your board members.
+Rewrite and Redistribute: Reopen the document to correct the mistake, then redistribute the amended version to your board members.
 It’s always helpful to attach a cover letter or note to describe the document’s revision and state you’ve sent a replacement.